Chad Warner: Early football

 Warner played for the Willetton Junior Football Club in his home suburb of Willetton in Western Australia.
 He played for East Fremantle in the Western Australian Football League colts division for the 2019 season, playing 9 games and kicking 8 goals.
 He also represented Western Australia in the AFL Under 18 Championships.
 He also played football for his school Aquinas College, Perth in the Public Schools Association.

 His father Travis Warner, and grandfather Graeme Warner, both played football for the Nhill Football Club in the Wimmera Football League.
 Travis moved to Perth in the late 1990s to play for South Fremantle in the West Australian Football League (WAFL), playing 34 games in three seasons.

 AFL career

-Debut Seasons (2020-2021)
+2020–2021: Debut Seasons

 Warner debuted in the Swans' eight point loss to the Richmond Tigers in the 6th round of the 2020 AFL season, alongside teammate Dylan Stephens.
 On his debut, Warner picked up 8 disposals, 2 marks and 2 tackles.